ddmitov/perl-executing-browser/README.md

   Local HTML pages, as well as web pages, can be reloaded using the JavaScript function ```location.reload()```.
 * No file can be downloaded on hard disk.
 * No support for plugins and HTML 5 video.

-## Target Audience
-* Perl 5 enthusiasts and developers creating custom desktop applications including rich/thick/fat clients
-* Perl 5 enthusiasts and developers willing to use the built-in Perl debugger in graphical mode

 ## History
 PEB was started as a simple GUI for personal databases in 2013 by Dimitar D. Mitov.